AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### Non-logged-in experience {#non-logged-in-experience}

-The non-logged-in experience allows you to create a real-time experience for non-logged-in users.
+The non-logged-in experience allows you to create learning experiences for for non-logged-in users.
 For example, a non-logged-in experience serves as a landing page for marketing campaigns to encourage sign-ups.

 The non-logged-in experience in Adobe Learning Manager can be configured using the **[!UICONTROL Training Data Access]** connector.
 The connector provides the following offerings: